-The Visual Positioning Projection Module (VPP) is a fundamental component in our framework, responsible for mapping noisy sensor trajectories into the visual domain.
-Since visual trajectories are inherently recorded in the camera's coordinate frame, the VPP focuses on transforming 3D world coordinates, represented by denoised sensor data, into 2D camera coordinates.
-This transformation aligns sensor-derived data with visual trajectories, leveraging geometric principles of camera calibration~\cite{strelow2001precise}.
+The Visual Positioning Projection Module (VPP) is a key component of our framework and is responsible for projecting noisy sensor trajectories into the visual domain.
+Because visual trajectories are naturally represented in the camera coordinate system, VPP targets the conversion of 3D world coordinates, derived from denoised sensor signals, into 2D camera coordinates.
+This projection brings sensor-based trajectories into alignment with visual trajectories by exploiting camera calibration geometry~\cite{strelow2001precise}.

-The core of the VPP is the World-To-Camera Transformation, which computes a 2D point \(p \in \mathbb{R}^{2 \times 1}\) in the camera's frame from a corresponding 3D point \(P \in \mathbb{R}^{3 \times 1}\) in world coordinates.
-Typically, the height dimension of the 3D point remains constant to simplify the projection from 3D to 2D.
-The mathematical formulation of this transformation is expressed as:
+At the center of VPP is the World-to-Camera transformation, which maps a 3D point \(P \in \mathbb{R}^{3 \times 1}\) in world coordinates to a 2D point \(p \in \mathbb{R}^{2 \times 1}\) in the camera plane.
+In practice, the height value of the 3D point is often treated as constant to simplify the 3D-to-2D projection.
+The transformation is formulated as follows:

-where \(K \in \mathbb{R}^{3 \times 3}\) denotes the camera's intrinsic matrix, capturing parameters like focal length and optical center.
-The scale factor \(w\) adjusts the spatial scale for consistency with the camera's field of view. \(R_t \in \mathbb{R}^{3 \times 4}\) represents the extrinsic matrix, combining rotation and translation parameters to define the camera's position and orientation relative to the 3D world.
+where \(K \in \mathbb{R}^{3 \times 3}\) is the camera intrinsic matrix, which contains parameters such as focal length and principal point.
+The scalar \(w\) is a scale factor used to maintain consistency with the camera view. \(R_t \in \mathbb{R}^{3 \times 4}\) denotes the extrinsic matrix, which includes rotation and translation terms describing the camera pose with respect to the 3D world.

-To streamline the transformation, we combine these parameters into a single matrix \(M \in \mathbb{R}^{3 \times 4}\), encapsulating all necessary transformations for converting world coordinates into camera coordinates.
-The simplified transformation equations are:
+For a more compact formulation, we merge these terms into a single matrix \(M \in \mathbb{R}^{3 \times 4}\), which summarizes the transformations required to project world coordinates into camera coordinates.
+The resulting simplified equations are: